 There was an interesting discussion over on Craftster the other day.

-Craft Show Policies
+Check the Craft Show’s Policies

 The table/booth will be much more interesting to shoppers if you mix the merchandise together.